MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guide-to-setting-up-viva-connections.md

 After you have prepared your intranet for Viva Connections in SharePoint, you are ready to add the Viva Connections app in the Microsoft Teams Admin Center.
 Add the Viva Connections app, and then customize app settings to add your organization's logo, pre-install, and pre-pin the app for end users.

 ### Get started
-1. [Add the Viva Connections app](/SharePoint/add-viva-connections-app) in the Teams admin center
+1. [Add the Viva Connections app](/SharePoint/add-viva-connections-app) in the Teams admin center.
-2. Then customize app settings like the app name and logo and decide user policies
+2. Then customize app settings like the app name and logo and decide user policies.
-3. Finally, make the app available to end users
+3. Finally, make the app available to end users.

 ### Permissions